datacommonsorg/data/scripts/us_cdc/environmental_health_toxicology/README.md

 The data is published by the CDC National Environmental Public Health Tracking Network.

 ### Dataset Documentation and Relevant Links
-The dataset documentation is accessible on the [CDC National Evnvironment Public Health Tracking Network's website](https://www.cdc.gov/nceh/tracking/topics/AirQuality.htm)
+The dataset documentation is accessible on the [CDC National Environment Public Health Tracking Network's website](https://www.cdc.gov/nceh/tracking/topics/AirQuality.htm)

 ## About the Import